dbohdan/pip-wtenv/README.md

 ## License

-This work is licensed under the terms of the
+This work is distributed under the terms of the
 [BSD Zero Clause License](LICENSE.0BSD) or, alternatively,